What could cause the apostasy of 2 Thessalonians 2:3?

 The coming of the lawless one will be in accordance with the work of Satan displayed in all kinds of counterfeit miracles, signs and wonders, and in every sort of evil that deceives those who are perishing.
 They perish because they refused to love the truth and so be saved.
 For this reason God sends them a powerful delusion so that they will believe the lie and so that all will be condemned who have not believed the truth but have delighted in wickedness.
 (2 Thessalonians 2:9-12)

-I believe it is quite possible, even probable, that a great many ostensible believers will apostasize (fall away) from the Christian faith, after realizing that the 70th Week is transpiring, yet knowing that they have not yet been caught up from the earth to be with Jesus.
-I feel it also may be possible that Jesus portrayed such people here, which will be during the time He had described as the "beginning of birth pains":
+I believe it is quite possible, even probable, that a great many ostensible believers will apostatize (fall away) from the Christian faith, after realizing that the 70th Week is transpiring, yet knowing that they have not yet been caught up from the earth to be with Jesus.
+They will not have prepared themselves mentally, emotionally and psychologically for the trials, distress and suffering that suddenly has come upon them.
+I feel that Jesus may have portrayed such people here, which will be during the time He had described as the "beginning of birth pains":

 At that time many will turn away from the faith and will betray and hate each other....
 (Matthew 24:10)